-gui/family-affairs [unitID] [unitID] divorces the two specificed units and their partners, then arranges for the two units to marry, bypassing almost all checks.
+gui/family-affairs [unitID] [unitID] divorces the two specified units and their partners, then arranges for the two units to marry, bypassing almost all checks.
 Use with caution.

-gui/gm-editor
+5.4.17 gui/gm-editor

 This editor allows to change and modify almost anything in df.
 Press? for in-game help.
-There are three ways to open this editor:
+There are multiple ways to open this editor:

 - Calling gui/gm-editor from a command or keybinding opens the editor on whatever is selected or viewed (e.g. unit/item description screen) - using gui/gm-editor <lua command> executes lua command and opens editor on its results (e.g. gui/gm-editor "df.global.world.items.all" shows all items) - using gui/gm-editor dialog shows an in game dialog to input lua command.
-Works the same as version above. - using gui/gm-editor toggle will hide (if shown) and show (if hidden) editor at the same position you left it gui/gm-unit gui/guide-path
+Works the same as version above - using gui/gm-editor toggle will hide (if shown) and show (if hidden) editor at the same position you left it